elshanamazov/Build-PC-Course-landing/README.md

-**Lending "First Course in Computer Assembly" provides the basics of PC assembly.**
+**Lending page "First Course in Computer Assembly" provides the basics of PC assembly.**

 The site is adapted for all devices, including mobile ones, although initially the mobile version was not provided and was developed by me separately.
 The layout is made taking into account the semantics and methodology of BEM.
 Development was carried out on Gulp, ensuring the efficiency and speed of the site.